-The democracy, community, despotism, and random algorithms all have a stochastic component, either in the order in which individuals are considered or the assignment process.
-Thus, each produces variable results (even on the same starting network).
-We applied these four algorithms 100 times to each of the seven, pre-fission baboon social networks, simulating 100 fission events in each network for each algorithm.
-Using these simulated fissions, we used six metrics (Table S1) of fission ‘efficiency’ that captured different aspects of how much each algorithm disturbed the pre-fission social network: (i) percentage of bonds broken, (ii) average weight of broken bonds, (iii) sparsity of the fission, (iv) average weight of maintained bonds, (v) average betweenness centrality of broken bonds, and (vi) average betweenness centrality of maintained bonds.
+The democracy, community, despotism, and random algorithms all have a stochastic component, either in the order in which individuals are considered or the assignment process and thus produce variable results.
+We applied these four algorithms 100 times to each of the seven, pre-fission baboon social networks, simulating 100 fission events on each network for each algorithm.
+Using these simulated fissions, we considered six metrics (Table S1) of fission ‘efficiency’ that captured how much each algorithm disturbed the pre-fission social network: (i) percentage of bonds broken, (ii) average weight of broken bonds, (iii) sparsity of the fission, (iv) average weight of maintained bonds, (v) average betweenness centrality of broken bonds, and (vi) average betweenness centrality of maintained bonds.

 We compared the efficiency of the observed baboon fissions to the efficiency of the benchmarks for efficient and inefficient fissions, ‘efficient non-behavioral’ and random respectively.
-We then assessed the degree to which different collective decision processes disturb social networks during a group fission by visually checking for obvious differences in these six efficiency measures across the algorithms.
-We avoided performing significance tests on our simulations because 1) statistically significant trends with miniscule effect sizes can be misleading in simulation studies due to arbitrarily large sample sizes and 2) the null hypothesis of no difference between algorithms is known to be false56.
+We assessed the degree to which different collective decision processes disturb social networks during a group fission using a two-way ANOVA with main effects of “algorithm” and “group”.
+We considered pairwise comparisons between the algorithms to determine whether each pair differed in their efficiency.
+Large sample sizes mean that statistically significant results are easy to obtain in simulation studies, so significance metrics are not reliable indicators of a biologically relevant differences56.
+Thus, we focus on a measure of effect size (η2=SSalgorithm/SStotal) which can be interpreted as the amount of variation explained by the different algorithms57 and ensures that differences between the algorithms are biologically meaningful56 (Table S2).
 We also examined changes in how tightly bonded groups were before and after simulated fissions, but did not find clear trends (Appendix S1).
 We examined how each algorithm performed on caricatured social networks to determine the importance of network topology (Appendix S2).

 Finally, we compared the simulated fissions to the individual-level outcomes of the observed fissions of each group – which specific bonds were broken versus maintained – to assess how well each algorithm predicted observed outcomes for each bond.
-To do so, we calculated the average percentage of bonds, across the 100 simulated fissions, that each algorithm correctly assigned as either broken or maintained.
-Again, we visually checked for obvious differences between the algorithms.
+To do so, we calculated the average percentage of bonds, that each algorithm correctly assigned as either broken or maintained.
+Again, we assessed differences using ANOVA and η2.
 Analyses were performed using Mathematica54.

 Results